 CAMP OPERATIONS (San Diego 3-Day Only)—Advance Team.
 Requires a full four-day commitment.
 Requires heavy lifting as well as long hours on your feet.
 Camp Operations is a great crew team for those who love to work behind the scenes to create a great experience for others.
 This team is central to building and maintaining camp and producing a warm, cozy and clean atmosphere during the event.
 Each team member will rotate through Logistics, Hydration, Gear, Signage and Traffic stations to maintain a safe, organized, clean and fun campsite.
 Lift 30-50 lbs.

-CAMP SUPPORT (San Diego 3-Day Only)—An ideal team for those with outstanding customer service skills and need to sit periodically or have restrictions lifting heavy objects.
+CAMP SERVICES (San Diego 3-Day Only)—An ideal team for those with outstanding customer service skills and need to sit periodically or have restrictions lifting heavy objects.
 The team will rotate through stations to set up, manage and break down the service areas in camp.
-Those areas include the 3-Day Lounge, check-in, Pink Information Tent, shower area, breakfast and dinner service areas and traffic stations.
+Those areas include the 3-Day Lounge, check-in, Pink Information Tent, shower area, and traffic stations.
 Camp Support crew members will have station specialties, however, every team member will have the opportunity to rotate through every station at least once during the weekend.
 Lift 10-40 lbs.

 FOOD SERVICE (San Diego 3-Day Only)— Involves standing for long periods of time.
 Works closely with event caterer.
 The team serves a hot breakfast and dinner to all participants.
 No cooking or food preparation required.
 Assists other crew teams as needed.
 Lift 10 lbs.

 GEAR & TENT (San Diego 3-Day Only)— Requires consistent heavy lifting on Friday and Sunday of event.
 Loads and unloads gear and tents and transports them to camp.
-Must be able to drive a 15' truck (no special license needed, except a valid driver's license).
+Must be able to drive a 12' truck (no special license needed, except a valid driver's license).
 Provides protection of the participants' gear, campsite and vehicles.
 Lift 50-80 lbs.
-Must attend drivers training session at the All-Crew Kick-Off.
+Must attend the driver training session on the Thursday before the event.

-HOTEL (Chicago, Dallas/Fort Worth New England 3-Days Only)—Crew members will support all facets of hotel operations.
-Responsibilities may include: hotel shuttle drivers and greeters, staffing the information, serving in the 3-Day Lounge, luggage collection, gear security, transport and/or retrieval, scanning walkers in/out each day, assisting with meal service, and managing hydration tables.
+HOTEL (Chicago, Dallas/Fort Worth New England 3-Days Only)—Supports all facets of hotel operations.
+Responsibilities may include: Driving hotel shuttle vans, staffing the information table, serving in the 3-Day Lounge, luggage collection, transport and/or retrieval, scanning walkers in/out each day, managing hydration tables and managing participant traffic.
 Crew members will have the opportunity to rotate through each station based on physical ability.
 Some tasks are strenuous.
-Crew members should communicate with their crew captains regarding physical ability and preferences.

 EVENT SUPPORT—This team is for crew members with three or more years of experience on the 3-Day Crew who are ready to step in wherever needed.
 Tasks you may be asked to do include but not limited to: pit stop support, assisting with Ceremonies, helping to manage shuttle transport, assisting with a relocation and serving as extra route safety.
 Lift 10-40 lbs and must attend the driver training session at the All-Crew Kick-Off.

 ROUTE SUPPORT— Requires consistent heavy lifting.
-Loads and delivers water, sports drinks and ice to pit stops and grab & gos and removes all waste materials from the site.
-Must be able to drive a 15 ' truck (no special license needed, except a valid driver's license).
-Redistributes supplies as needed, and picks up excess supplies as the route closes for the day.
-Lift 50 lbs.
-Must attend drivers training session at the All-Crew Kick-Off.
+Drives from pit stop to pit stop loading and delivering snacks, water, sports drinks and ice and removes all waste materials from each route site.
+Must be able to drive a 12' truck or mini van (no special license needed, except a valid driver's license).
+Works closely with the pit stop crews.
+Lift 25-50 lbs.
+Must attend the driver training session on the Thursday before the event.

 PIT STOP, GRAB & GO, LUNCH— Requires periods of heavy lifting.
 First to leave camp in the morning and works throughout the day.
-Sets up and runs one of the pit stops along the route, which provides water and sports drinks.
+Sets up and runs one of the pit stops along the route, which provide water, sports drinks and snacks.
 Lift 30-50 lbs.

 ROUTE MARKING— Advance Team.
 Requires a full four-day commitment.
 Work on this team begins Thursday morning.
 Requires a Thursday night stay in camp.
 Marks route with directional signage, picks up signage after route has closed each day, and repairs signage as needed.
-Must be able to drive an event minivan and walk 3 - 4 miles per day.
+Must be able to drive an event minivan and walk 3-4 miles per day.
 Lift 20-30 lbs.
-Must attend drivers training on Thursday morning.

 MEDICAL— Must be licensed/certified in the state the event takes place.
 Doctors, PAs, NPs, RNs, LVNs/LPNs and EMTs (Basic and Paramedic) to provide medical assistance and evaluation for minor injuries.
 Must provide proof of insurance, license, and certification/specialized degree and a current CPR card.